-A marriage partner includes the partner as defined in state law.
+A marriage partner includes the partner as defined in state law a "common law" marriage as defined in state law.
 The term "spouse" does not apply to friends, roommates, or significant others who are not marriage partners.
 A minor who is emancipated under state law may be designated as a spouse.